sudeepigntion/byte_buffer/README.md

     It is 2-3 times faster than protobuff and flatbuffer.
-Depending on the structure of the class Currently supporting only Golang and C# upcoming language support: Java, Javascript, NodeJS and Rust For sample example check the file generated using sample.bb (sample.go, sample_encoder.go and sample_decoder.go)
+Depending on the structure of the class Currently supporting only Golang, Rust and C# upcoming language support: Java, Javascript and NodeJS For sample example check the file generated using sample.bb (sample.go, sample_encoder.go and sample_decoder.go)

     To run the generator